daspn/private-actions-checkout/README.md

 ### Supported authentications
 To checkout private repositories we need a supported authentication accepted by the Git protocol.
-This action supports GitHub Apps and SSh keys.
+This action supports GitHub Apps and SSH keys.

 For enterprise environments we recommend using a GitHub app per organization with 1 installation as it doesn't require having a machine account.